JZ6/Office-Hours-Booking-System/doc/phase1/Scope.md

 ---
 ### Final Use Case Subset
-Use cases will be prioritized as either **Instructor/TA**
+Use cases will be prioritized as either 1 - important or 2 - optional.

+**Instructor/TA**
 * Create new class
   * Import classlist (csv file from CDF or quercus)